camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 npm i -g zbctl
 ```

-You can also download a binary for your Operating System from the [Zeebe GitHub releases page](https://github.com/camunda-cloud/zeebe/releases).
+You can also download a binary for your operating system from the [Zeebe GitHub releases page](https://github.com/camunda-cloud/zeebe/releases).

 ### Connection settings